 - Includes support for regular expressions - Changes are undoable however it is still highly recommended that you create a Brain Archive (.brz) prior to performing a large Find and Replace operation on an important Brain. - To start, select Find and Replace from the File menu under Utilities. - Enter the text to be replaced and the text to replace it with. - Specify where the text occurs.
-The available locations are: - Thought Names - Thought Labels - Link Labels - External Attachment Paths - Attached URLs - Use the checkboxes to specify whether letter case is to be ignored and if you want to use regex (regular expressions, which allow sophisticated pattern matching capabilities) - Preview your results prior to executing the change and click Replace when ready
+The available locations are: - o Thought Names - o Thought Labels - o Link Labels - o External Attachment Paths - o Attached URLs - Use the checkboxes to specify whether letter case is to be ignored and if you want to use regex (regular expressions, which allow sophisticated pattern matching capabilities) - Preview your results prior to executing the change and click Replace when ready